coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Logging.md

 ### Configuration

-Log4j in SolrCloud is configured via properties files (e.g., log4j.properties) or XML configuration files (log4j.xml).
-These files specify where log messages should be output, their format, and the conditions under which they should be logged.
+Log4j in SolrCloud is configured via an XML configuration file (log4j2.xml stored inside SOLR_HOME/server/resources).
+This file specifies where log messages should be output, their format, and the conditions under which they should be logged.

 ### Loggers